Flyer737/MoonMC/BUILD.md

-# Linux Build
+# Linux

-Getting the project to build and run on Linux is easy if you use any modern and up-to-date linux distribution.
+Use any modern and up-to-date linux distro.

-## Build dependencies
+## Install build dependencies
-* gcc or any other compiler
-* cmake 3.1 or newer
+* `gcc`
+* `cmake`
-* zlib1g-dev
+* `zlib1g-dev`
-* openjdk-8-jdk
+* `openjdk-8-jdk`
-* libgl1-mesa-dev
+* `libgl1-mesa-dev`

-Once downloaded and/or extracted, cd into the directory.
+Once downloaded and/or extracted, open the terminal and cd into the MoonMC directory.
-Build and install directories have already been created.
+Run the following:
 ```
+mkdir build && mkdir install
 cd build
 cmake -DCMAKE_INSTALL_PREFIX=../install ../src
-# build & install (use -j with the number of cores your CPU has)
+# build & install (use -j# with # being the number of cores your CPU has.)
-make -j8 install
+make -j4 install
 ```

-The built application will be in the install folder. :)
+Once completed, the built MoonMC executable will be in the install folder.